Updated: May 16, 2020

 I used to be like that, too.
 I was a strong believer that when it comes to my hard-earned money, “It’s better to be safe than sorry.”

 That was until I learned all about inflation.
 And that’s when I realized that if I do not invest, then I’m setting myself up to be both safe AND sorry.

 Year after year, price hikes occur.
 And no amount of protests and rallies and even government legislation can stop it.

 I’ve been buying the same type of rice from the same rice vendor for many years.
-And according to my expense records, a kilo of rice back in 2009 was P35.00 – but now, it costs P45.00 per kilo.
+And according to my expense records, a kilo of rice back in 2009 was P35.00.
+Now assume that today is 2014, and rice today costs P45.00 per kilo.